thoughtbot/superglue/README.md

 }

 ```

-Breezy does not normalize the client state, infact there's likely duplication across all pages.
-For example, a header being duplicated across multiple pages.

-Instead of normalizing state, Breezy provides tools that makes it easy to update cross-cutting concerns like a shared header.

 ### Automatically updating cross cutting concerns
 Breezy can automatically update all `pages` using meta information about partial usage from the last request.
 You just have to add the option `joint: true` to your partials.